Have you begun to notice a change?

 IF, you’re a new member of the 50-plus crowd, you’re likely seeing the world from a new perspective.
 No, I don’t mean just in your peers.
 I mean in – YOUR OWN – perception of life.

-If we are lucky enough to live to the ripe young age of 50, we will experience with good fortune what I have come to know as, the indelible opportunity, to trip over what I am calling, The Human 50-Yard Line.
+If we are lucky enough to live to the ripe young age of 50, we will experience with good fortune what many have come to know as, the indelible opportunity.
+To trip over what I have dubbed as, The Human 50-Yard Line.

-For years people have made, much adieu – or is it ado? – about what many feel is the near-death-sentence of stepping into the world beyond 50-years of age.
-For so many this arrival begins a series of conclaves, held right on the door steps to the magic line of Age-50, leading to a steep downhill slide into oblivion.
-In some minds this timeline is synonymous with a, ‘Stairway to Heaven”, for others, it’s more a, “Straight to Hell” venue.
+For decades, in our modern era, people have made, much adieu (or is it ado?) about what many consider to be a near-death-sentence …entering the world beyond 50-years of age.
+True, not that many years ago, reaching the golden years, beginning with 50, was a pre-curtain-closing event.
+But that finale has been shoveled off into the latter age categories of the 70s and even 80s.
+However, in our modern era, for so many this arrival begins a series of conclaves.
+Held right on the doorstep to the magic 50-Yard Line of Age-50.
+Regardless of truth or fiction, it is perceived as leading to a steep downhill slide into oblivion.
+In some minds this timeline is synonymous with a ‘Stairway to Heaven”, for others, it’s more a, “Straight to Hell” venue.

-But, since the average age is now pushed well into the 70s, for both men and women, 50, has become the doorway to Departures Unknown.
-And we’re not talking the need for the quick acquisition of ailerons or asbestos, either.
+As mentioned, the average age has now pushed well into the 70s, for both men and women.
+Fifty (50), has become the doorway to Departures Unknown.
+We’re not talking about the need for the quick acquisition of ailerons or asbestos, either.

 There is, however, another element involved here.
 One with a much larger part-to-play than we could have ever imagined: The Human 50 Yard Line.

 Take note of the discussions you now have among those of your peers; those whom you know to have – tripped over – The Human 50 Yard Line (H50YL).